 Cost Factors

-The economic advantage of slip-on flanges comes from fabrication time and simpler preparation—not only the flange unit price.
-Pipe ends typically do not require beveling, fit-up is faster, and welding time is often lower than a full-penetration butt weld.
-However, if repeated leaks occur at startup or if QA requires extensive rework, the “cheap joint” becomes expensive.
+The cost advantage of slip-on flanges comes mainly from easier fit-up and simpler welding preparation—not just flange unit price.
+Pipe ends do not usually require beveling, and fit-up is faster than a butt-welded joint.
+But if repeated leaks or hydrotest rework occur, the economic benefit can disappear quickly.

-- Lifecycle: In wet or corrosive services, crevice behavior can dominate maintenance cost.
+- Lifecycle cost: in wet or corrosive utilities, crevice behavior and weld toe fatigue can dominate maintenance cost

 Typical Applications

-Where slip-ons often cause trouble: pump discharge headers, compressor piping, and lines with frequent thermal transients.
-Those services repeatedly produce fatigue cracks at weld toes when supports are marginal.
+Where slip-ons often cause trouble: pump discharge headers, compressor piping, and lines with repeated thermal transients.
+Those services can produce weld-toe fatigue cracking when supports are marginal or alignment is poor.

 Weld Neck Flanges Overview